 At Georgia Tech, virtually every discipline uses scientific computing in its research, as computation and data-driven analysis have become indispensable and complementary approaches to experimentation and physical prototyping for scientific and engineering discovery.
 CSE leads or collaborates with other Schools at Georgia Tech and outside of Georgia Tech on projects in chemistry, biology, health, geophysics, and materials science.
 Scientific computing research at CSE is also closely tied to research efforts in high-performance computing and machine learning.

-Interdisciplinary CSE Faculty specializing in modeling and simulation research:
+Interdisciplinary CSE Faculty specializing in Scientific Computing and Simulation research: